 WHO WE ARE

-Mosaic Construction is a national commercial, multifamily and residential design-build construction industry leader based in Chicago and Milwaukee and serving the Midwest for more than 30 years.
+Mosaic Construction is a national commercial, multifamily and residential design-build construction industry leader providing strategic planning, programming, architecture, engineering, and construction services across the United States for more than 30 years.
 Our leadership team, led by Founders Ira Singer, Andy Poticha, and Mike Frazin, has deep experience and expertise delivering high quality renovation, remodeling, and building services for multifamily, commercial, government/non-profit and residential properties.

 Mosaic Construction and its founders are proud members of the Chicagoland Apartment Association, Northbrook Chamber of Commerce, NAIOP and other industry organizations.